-Any drink that has at least one-half (1/2) of one percent (1%) alcohol is an alcoholic beverage.
+Any beverage containing more than 1% of alcohol by weight is an alcoholic beverage.
 Ethyl alcohol, the active ingredient in alcoholic drinks, acts as a depressant.
 There are four types of alcoholic beverages: beer, wine, fortified wine, and liquor.
 Each contains different amounts of alcohol.